 Overnight in Hanmer Springs

 Start the morning with an optional whale-watching cruise or flight, offering an up-close look at the resident sperm whales and dusky dolphins.
 Travel inland through rolling hills to Hanmer Springs, a picturesque alpine village surrounded by forests.
-Visit the local Hanmer Medical Centre, stroll forest trails, and unwind in the famous thermal hot pools beneath the Southern Alps.
+Visit the local Hanmer Medical Centre before unwinding in the famous thermal hot pools beneath the Southern Alps.

-Day 4 – 17 April: Hanmer Springs → Greymouth
+Day 4 – 17 April: Hanmer Springs → Punakaiki

-Day 5 – 18 April: Greymouth → Fox Glacier
+Day 5 – 18 April: Punakaiki → Fox Glacier

 Overnight in Fox Glacier

 Begin with a visit to Te Nikau Grey Hospital, meeting staff who deliver care across this vast and remote region.
 Then journey south along one of the world’s great scenic drives - wild coastline on one side, rainforest and mountains on the other.
-Arrive at Fox Glacier, where ancient ice descends almost to sea level.
-Weather permitting, enjoy a short walk or optional helicopter scenic flight.
+Arrive at Franz Josef Glacier, where ancient ice descends almost to sea level.
+Weather permitting, enjoy a short walk or optional helicopter scenic flight before spending the night at nearby Fox Glacier.

 Day 6 – 19 April: Fox Glacier → Wānaka